Banff’s Top 5 Best Attractions

 However, from the windy peak of Sulphur Mountain, you can see the Bow Valley stretched out below you.
 Gargantuan peaks dwarf the town of Banff.
 These jagged stone fortresses were once part of an ancient sea floor until they were thrust upward by continental plates between 140 million and 45 million years ago.

-The Sulphur Mountain Gondola lifts you gently up the mountain slope.
+The Banff Sightseeing Gondola lifts you gently up the mountain slope.
 You’ll glide above the forest canopy, watching the treeline slowly thin out.
 It takes 8 minutes to ride to the top and once you reach the summit you can stop for lunch at the cafe or take a walk around the scenic interpretive trail.

 There is a chance you might spot some local wildlife, including ravens, Clark’s nutcrackers, Gray Jays and Rocky Mountain Bighorn Sheep (but remember not to feed or approach them!).